aeon0/botty/README.md

 ### 4) Start Botty

 You can either run from python.
 Follow [development.md](development.md) for that.
 Or you download the a prebuilt release [here](https://github.com/aeon0/botty/releases) (the .rar file!).
 Start `main.exe` in the botty folder.
 Focus your D2R window and press the start key (default f11).
 You can always force stop botty with f12.
+Note: Botty will use the /nopickup command in the first game to avoid pickup up trash while traversing.
+This command will only allow item pickup when "show items" is active.

 ## Graphic Debugger